LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/relationsFunctions/relations.md

 When visualising the inverse relation in a directed graph the arrows are simply reversed.

-<Image
+{{< figure
-    src="/maths/relationsInverse.png"
+  src="/images/maths/relationsInverse.png"
-    caption="On the left is the original relation p and on the right is its inverse relation q." width={700}
+  alt="On the left is the original relation p and on the right is its inverse relation q." caption="On the left is the original relation p and on the right is its inverse relation q." width="600"
-/>
+>}}

 ## Composition of Relations